Quasi-triangular and factorizable Poisson bialgebras

 Recent results have shown that factorizable Lie bialgebras and factorizable antisymmetric infinitesimal bialgebras could be characterized by quadratic Rota-Baxter Lie algebras of nonzero weights and symmetric Rota-Baxter Frobenius algebras of nonzero weights respectively (\cite{lang2023factorizable, sheng2023quasi}).
 This motivates our investigation of analogous Rota-Baxter characterizations of factorizable Poisson bialgebras.
 For this purpose, we introduce the notion of a quadratic Rota-Baxter Poisson algebra by equipping a quadratic Poisson algebra with a Rota-Baxter operator satisfying a compatibility condition.
 We show that a quadratic Rota-Baxter Poisson algebra of zero weight can give rise to a triangular Poisson bialgebra.
 Moreover, we establish a one-to-one correspondence between factorizable Poisson bialgebras and quadratic Rota-Baxter Poisson algebras of nonzero weights.

-As aforementioned, there are typical examples of Poisson algebras from commutative differential algebras with two commuting derivations.
-Building on this fact, \cite{lin2023differential} extends such a connection to the context of bialgebras, utilizing the theory of differential ASI bialgebras to construct Poisson bialgebras from commutative and cocommutative differential ASI bialgebras.
+Building on the fact that a Poisson algebra can be obtained from a commutative differential algebra with two commuting derivations (\cite{bhaskara1988poisson}), \cite{lin2023differential} extends such a connection to the context of bialgebras, utilizing the theory of differential antisymmetric infinitesimal (ASI) bialgebras to construct Poisson bialgebras from commutative and cocommutative differential ASI bialgebras.
 In this paper, we further investigate this relationship in greater depth.
 Specifically, we develop the theories of quasi-triangular and factorizable differential ASI bialgebras, and apply them to the study of their Poisson bialgebra counterparts.
-We establish the constructions of quasi-triangular and factorizable Poisson bialgebras from quasi-triangular and factorizable (commutative and cocommutative) differential ASI bialgebras.
+We establish the constructions of quasi-triangular and factorizable Poisson bialgebras from quasi-triangular and factorizable (commutative and cocommutative) differential ASI bialgebras respectively.